 Dwellers in cooler climates still crave the flavor and satisfaction of growing their own fruit.
-The good news is that one of the most popular, the apple, has varieties that can take winter temperatures as low as -40 F. (-40 C.), USDA zone 3, and even lower temps for some cultivars.
+The good news is that one of the most popular, the apple, has varieties that can take winter temperatures as low as -40 degrees F. (-40 C.), USDA zone 3, and even lower temps for some cultivars.
 The following article discusses types of cold hardy apples – apples that grow in zone 3 and information about planting apple trees in zone 3.

 About Planting Apple Trees in Zone 3

 There are thousands of different cultivars of apples grown in North America with quite a few zone 3 apple varieties.
 The rootstock that a tree is grafted onto may be chosen due to tree size, to encourage early bearing, or to foster disease and pest resistance.
 In the case of zone 3 apple varieties, the rootstock is chosen to promote hardiness.

 Before you make a decision regarding what variety of apple you want to plant, you should consider a few other factors besides the fact that they are listed as apple trees for zone 3.
 Consider the height and spread of the mature apple tree, the length of time the tree takes before bearing fruit, when the apple blossoms and when the fruit is ripe, and if it will take a frost.

 Apple Trees for Zone 3

 A bit more difficult to find than some other apples that grow in zone 3, Dutchess of Oldenberg is an heirloom apple that was once the darling of English orchards.
-It ripens early in September with medium-sized apples that are sweet-tart and great for eating fresh, for sauce, or for other dishes.
-They do not keep long and won’t store for more than 6 weeks, however.
-This cultivar bears fruit 5 years after planting.
+It ripens early in September with medium sized apples that are sweet-tart and great for eating fresh, for sauce, or for other dishes.
+They do not keep long and won’t store for more than six weeks, however.
+This cultivar bears fruit five years after planting.